noodleslove/notes/Check-ins.md

 June 29 Check-in (Eddie)
 1. Created draft Event schema and routes
-2. Plan to work on read all event
+2. Focus on implementing create Event operation
+3. No issues so far